saurabhchardereal/css-modular-type/README.md

 ## Configuration

-The plugin comes with default configuration but it is possible to customise pretty much all config options to your liking.
+The plugin comes with the following default configuration, but it is possible to customise pretty much all config options to your liking.

 ### Default configuration